Rauljo/Effect-of-personalisation-on-survey-respondents/README.md

 - Whattsapp bot: code to assign unique identifiers to contacts, assign types of messages randomly and send messages using a whattsapp bot
 - Report: on the results on the analysis and possible future work
 - Results: the dataset collected on the user inputs
-- Data analysis code: All the histograms, plots, etc. used for the analysis
+- Data analysis code: All the histograms, plots, etc. used for the analysis (both in .qmd and .pdf formats)